Amzo/pneumonia/README.md

 As a baseline model, C-NN was used initially for the system which performed at 73% accuracy.
 To ensure better accuracy for predictions, alternative models were introduced to the data providing a range of models to test against.
 By doing this ensembling became possible as a method of connecting the performances of all the models to provide a high accuracy of 93% against the test set and 95% with the optional validation set.

 ### Parameter Justifications

+Initially the final activation parameter for the baseline model was sigmoid as we have a binary classification issue and this was the most suitable activation function.
+As we moved onto the iterative development, it was decided to switch to softmax and categorical crossentropy so that the model can be retrained on more classes to detect a wider range of lung diseases.

+The optimiser adam was used as this along with RMSprop provided the highest accuracy yield.
+In the iterative model we switched from Adam to RMSprop as RMSprop was slightly better.

+The model layers where kept small

+10 epochs seemed to produce the best output, as anything after this point the model didn't improve much more.
+Using 10 epochs kept training time to an optimal level without being too time consuming.

 ### Reproducible Code

+For reproducing all experiments, the trained models are saved onto google drive and can be fetched within the google colaboration file using shell script.
+The training history pickle file is also fetched so that the training accuracy and training loss can be visualised as well as the validation loss.

 ## Server